 - By the beach!

 The friend that recommended Flying Pig in Noordwijk only stays at awesome places and she’s never led me wrong yet.
 If she says that here is dope, then dope is what it is.
-Being near the beach is a nice plus!
+Being within walking distance to the beach is a nice plus!

 They run a regular shuttle to and from Amsterdam so the partying is still on and you’ll find yourself some more low-key party vibes in the hostel itself too.
 The bar keeps it cheap, the facilities are good, and overall, it’s a very nice alternative for someone hostelling in Europe that still wants to do some things in Amsterdam but doesn’t quite want to dive headfirst into the craziness.